RobotoRaccoon/CommandHelperScripts/README.md

 #### Book
 A simple script whipped up in about an hour to allow the saving of book metadata.
 Books are saved under unique IDs, unrelated to the book's title.
 Books may also be assigned to be given out when a player joins the server for the first time.

+#### Shops
+Creates a system for purchasing shop teleports, not actual shops.
+To be used in conjunction with a plugin like SignShop or ChestShop.
+Shops require a daily fee to operate, defaulting to $25/day.

 ## Misc.
 Functions
 * **_error**: Calls a die() and displays a red error message to the user.
 * **_no_console**: Cannot be run from console.